Skip to content

 Parameterize the Provider

-The custom data provider provides two built-in URL parameters - host and id - which the provider can use to make its logic more generic.
-In this tutorial, you will use the only the id parameter to specify the list of categories to filter by and the location for returning Yelp results.
-For example, you can use the parameters to access specific endpoints like:
+The custom data provider makes use of two service parameters, category and city, which can be used to make the provider logic more generic.
+In this tutorial, you will use the category and city parameters to specify the Yelp category to filter by and the location for returning Yelp results.

 1. Add the following code to the top of the getData function in the model.js file.